course-details-portlet

 The course provides an introduction to recent theories of science and knowledge.

-Key themes in epistemology (theory of knowledge) are: the classical analysis of knowledge and its problems; skepticism; the distinction between 'knowing that' and 'knowing how'; epistemological internalism and externalism.
+Key themes in epistemology (theory of knowledge) are: the classical analysis of knowledge and its problems; truth and justification; skepticism; perception and thinking; the distinction between 'knowing that' and 'knowing how'; epistemological internalism and externalism; social epistemology, including feminist perspectives on knowledge.

-Key themes in philosophy of science are: the distinction between science and pseudo-science; different conceptions of scientific progress; science and truth; science, technology, and power; science, society, and ethics; feministic approaches to the philosophy of science and epistemology.
+Key themes in philosophy of science are: the distinction between science and pseudo-science; scientific method; scientific explanation; scientific progress and truth; paradigms and revolutions in science; science, society, and power, including feministic approaches to the philosophy of science.

 Learning outcome